Complaints about the Commerce Commission

 - Sometimes we will not be able to deal with your complaint with urgency, because of competing work priorities.

 - Unreasonable complainant conduct cannot be allowed to become an undue burden.
-See the content below on repeated and vexatious complaints.

 - Personal information relating to complaints will be treated as confidential information.
 We will consult with you if any person seeks access to identifying personal information about your complaint.